 Public student loan forgiveness if you work in public service to have a portion of your debt forgiven after ten years.
 This includes any U.S. federal, state, local, or tribal agency, public school teachers, military, and non-profit organizations.
 For more information on what types of jobs qualify, please click here.

-Refinancing will cause you to lose the benefits above because it involves using a private lender.
-You may want to think twice, particularly if your job is not secure or you think you might have trouble meeting minimum payments in the future.
+If you have federal student loans, refinancing would mean losing the benefits above because it would involve switching to a private lender.
+That said, you may want to think twice, particularly if your job is not secure or you may need to rely on an income-driven repayment plan in the future.

 3️⃣ Would you prefer an income-driven repayment plan?

 If you have federal student debt and want to lower your monthly payments, consider whether an income-driven repayment plan may be a better option.
 If eligible, income-drive repayment plans determine a lower monthly payment based on your "discretionary income" without losing the benefits of federal student loans listed above.
 On the flip side, the lower monthly payments without reducing the interest rate require extending your loan payoff period from the standard federal repayment period of 10 years to 20 or 25 years, depending on the type of plan.
 As a result, while your monthly payment will be more affordable, you end up paying more money in interest over time.